Prosumma/CoreDataQueryInterface/README.md

 ## Prerequisites

+CDQI requires Swift 1.2.
+The project contains targets for iOS and OS X.

 In order for an entity to be usable by CDQI, its model class must be a subclass of `NSManagedObject` and implement the very simple `EntityMetadata` protocol:

     protocol EntityMetadata {